tomassasovsky/radio-horizon.dart/README.md

-## Radio Garden Discord Bot
+## Radio Horizon

 [![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link] [![License: MIT][license_badge]][license_link]

-**Radio Garden Discord Bot** is a Discord radio playing bot that brings a whole new level of listening experience to your server.
-With its powerful song recognition technology, radio-garden.dart can identify and announce the songs currently playing on the radio, making it easy to keep track of your favorite tunes.
-Whether you're a music lover, DJ or just looking for an easy way to discover new music, radio-garden.dart is the perfect companion.
+**Radio Horizon** is a Discord radio playing bot that brings a whole new level of listening experience to your server.
+With its powerful song recognition technology, radio-horizon.dart can identify and announce the songs currently playing on the radio, making it easy to keep track of your favorite tunes.
+Whether you're a music lover, DJ or just looking for an easy way to discover new music, radio-horizon.dart is the perfect companion.

 ## Features
 - A wide range of radio stations from around the world